$XY compensation for fractured hip and leg from a public liability case

 The client and the defendant had come to an amicable conclusion during the negotiations stage.
 The defendant admitted liability and understood it was his actions by closing the door without checking the client was the cause of her injuries.

 The client was awarded $XY for her injury, pain and suffering and medical expenses.
-The case was settled on a no win no payment basis in the early stages ensuring a speedy process for the client.
+The case was settled on a no win no cost arrangement in the early stages ensuring a speedy process for the client.